 One of Julas’s relatives, Umayr bin Sa’d, told Muhammad what Julas had said.
 Then he explained to Julas that he had done so because Islam is most important: “You are dearer to me than any man, the most generous to me, and it is most painful to me that anything should happen to upset you; but you have said words which if I repeat them I shall bring shame upon you, and if I keep silence I shall bring my religion into peril.
 One is preferable to the other.”

-Julas and Harith, cornered, denied that Julas had spoken the offending words, whereupon Allah revealed: “They swear by Allah that they said nothing (evil), but indeed they uttered blasphemy, and they did it after accepting Islam…” (v.
+Julas and Harith, cornered, denied that Julas had spoken the offending words, whereupon Allah revealed: “They swear by Allah that they did not say while they had said the word of disbelief and disbelieved after their Islam and planned that which they were not to attain” (v.
 74).
-Allah offered them a chance to repent, but warned that if he didn’t, “Allah will punish them with a grievous penalty in this life and in the Hereafter: they shall have none on earth to protect or help them” (v.
+Allah offered them a chance to repent, but warned that if he didn’t, “Allah will punish them with a painful punishment in this world and the Hereafter” (v.
 74).
 They repented.

 But the Hypocrites have turned back from Allah (v.
 76), so Allah has cast “hypocrisy into their hearts” (v.
 77), and now, even if Muhammad should “ask seventy times for their forgiveness, Allah will not forgive them: because they have rejected Allah and His Messenger” (v.
 80) — shades, in reverse, of Matthew 18:21-22.